-Charter pledges by children and young people in Birmingham, and their support groups, when working with the SEND services and support system
+Charter pledges by children and young people accessing SEND services in Birmingham

-Children and Young People who engage with Birmingham SEND services and support system pledge to:
+Children and young people who engage with Birmingham SEND services pledge to:

-- Respect the principles set out in this Co-production Framework, namely to recognise the right of all people in the system to be:
+- Recognise the principles set out in this Co-production Framework, namely to recognise the right of all people in the system to be:

 - o Trusted and able to trust

 - o Listened to and heard

-- o Treated with transparency and openness
+- o Treated with transparency and openess

 - o Fully communicated with

 - o Involved

 - o Empowered

 - o Treated equally

 - o Accountable and able to hold to account

-- Where it is suggested that these principles have been disregarded by children and young people or by others in the partnership, play their part in seeking to put this right quickly.
+- If it is found that co-production is not taking place, we will work with the SEND Local Area Partnership to put this right quickly.

-- Help to publicise examples of co-production successes in which they have been involved to demonstrate how this way of working can bring better results for all parties.
+- We will help demonstrate how working in co-production with other agencies can bring the best outcomes children and young people.